hackerwins/homepage-old/docs/js-sdk.md

 }, message);
 ```

 Under the hood, `root` in the `update` function creates a `change`, a set of operations, using a JavaScript proxy.
-And Every element has a unique ID, created by the logical clock.
+Every element has its unique ID, created by the logical clock.
 This ID is used by Yorkie to track which object is which.

-And you can get the contents of the document using `document.getRoot()`.
+You can get the contents of the Document using `document.getRoot()`.

 ```javascript
 const root = doc.getRoot();